quasarframework/quasar/.github/issue-template.md

 ## HAVE A QUESTION?

-If it is simple question, try our Gitter channel: https://gitter.im/quasarframework/Lobby If it is complicated question, please ask in our community forum. http://forum.quasar-framework.org/
+If it is a simple question, try our Gitter channel: https://gitter.im/quasarframework/Lobby If it is a complicated question, please ask in our community forum. http://forum.quasar-framework.org/

 ## REPORTING A BUG?